 Titles: In general, confine capitalization to formal titles used directly before an individual’s name: Secretary of State John Kerry.
 Otherwise, the title is lowercase: John Kerry, secretary of state.

 Traditional Knowledge (TK) (also, Traditional Ecological Knowledge [TEK]): Capitalize when referring to Indigenous peoples’ “knowledge, innovations, and practices,” e.g., with respect to architecture, ecological management, medicines, and/or the climate, ecosystems, and animal migrations.
-This is a broader category than Oral Traditions that includes Oral Traditions.
+TK/TEK are broader categories than Oral Traditions.
+They include Oral Traditions.

 Traditional Stories, Traditional Histories: Capitalize in reference to the stories and histories valued and passed down from generation to generation in Indigenous communities.

 United States/U.S.: U.S. (with periods) as an adjective or a noun (even in headlines): migrating to the U.S.; U.S. immigration policy.
-EXCEPTION: US$4 billion (no periods on US).
+EXCEPTION: Exclude periods for monetary values (US$4 billion).

 Units of measure: Use metric and/or imperial depending on context.
 Typically, a story that’s based in the United States will use imperial and stories that are based elsewhere will use metric.
 Use what the author prefers, but be consistent.